 Mostly hidden by the station’s buildings, the Viaduct runs from the middle of the Power Hall out towards Water Street.
 Together with the 1830 Station, it makes up the most complete surviving early railway station complex in the world and serves as a tangible reminder of Manchester’s key role in the Industrial Revolution.

-The 1830 Viaduct is in need of essential repairs to reverse historic water ingress and protect it from predicted increase in rainfall over the coming years.
+The 1830 Viaduct was in need of essential repairs to reverse historic water ingress and protect it from predicted increase in rainfall over the coming years.
 Repairs include:

 - The temporary removal of track and ballast to allow the museum to undertake secondary surveys of the water damage and repair work needed;